jeffdonthemic/forcifier-node/README.md

 # Forcifier

 Forcifier is a node package that provides utility functions for dealing with Force.com fields to make them pretty and easier to work with.
+Since Force.com is case insensitive, REST calls may return JSON with keys such as `Country_code_AND_City__c`.
+The forcifier package will convert JSON keys and list of fields into something like `country_code_and_city' which makes life much easier when writing applications in Node.js.

+This module is particularly useful when used in conjunction with the awesome [nforce package](https://github.com/kevinohara80/nforce).

+## Installation

+  $ npm install forcifier

 ## Key Features

-1. 'Deforces' a list fields names so "`id,Name,Field1__c,field2__c`" is converted to "`id,name,field1,field2`".
+1. 'Deforces' a list of field names so that "`id,Name,Field1__c,field2__c`" is converted to "`id,name,field1,field2`".

+  forcifier.deforceList('id,Name,Field1__c,field2__c');
+  # id,name,field1,field2

-2. 'Enforces' a list of fields names so "`id,name,field1,field2`" is converted to "`id,name,field1__c,field2__c`".
+2. 'Enforces' a list of fields names so that "`id,name,field1,field2`" is converted to "`id,name,field1__c,field2__c`".

+  forcifier.enforceList('id,name,field1,field2');
+  # id,name,field1__c,field2__c

 3. 'Deforces' JSON keys from Force.com so that all keys will be lowercase and will have "`__c`" removed.
 For example, the following JSON returned by nforce will look like:

 ```json